colorjs/color-space/.work/marketing.md

 ### LiftGammaGain scrutiny post (film track opener — ask, don't pitch)

-    Free browser-generated conversion LUTs for every camera log — tested against the official ACES transforms.
-Where are they wrong?
+    Free conversion LUTs for every camera log, tested against the official ACES transforms — where are they wrong?

-> Author of an open-source color library here (color-space, CC0).
-Its camera-log math is on the web as free instantly-generated .cube conversion LUTs — no email, no account: any log (S-Log3 on S-Gamut3 *or* S-Gamut3.Cine, LogC3/4, V-Log, Log3G10, C-Log 1/2/3, F-Log/2, N-Log, Apple Log, D-Log, BMD Film Gen5, ACES…) → any target (709, sRGB, P3, 2020, PQ/HLG), 17³/33³/65³, or 4096-pt 1D when the pair is transfer-only.
-Before I take this anywhere I'd rather this forum tears the math apart than a client does.
+> Author disclosure: I build the library behind this (color-space, CC0).
 >
-> What "tested" means: the seven pairs with official Academy CSC/IDT transforms are differential-tested against those CTLs (ampas/aces-dev v1.3).
-Worst-case disagreement: ≤0.5% of the dominant component (Sony/ARRI/Canon — fully explained by CAT02-vs-Bradford adaptation; swap the CAT and it collapses to 0.03%), 0.03% (Panasonic/RED).
-Per-pair table + method: [docs/lut-verification.md].
-Each .cube header also states its own measured lattice deviation, so you can judge 33³ vs 65³ before loading.
+> Any camera log → any display, as a .cube generated in the browser.
+S-Log3 (S-Gamut3 or S-Gamut3.Cine), LogC3/4, V-Log, Log3G10, C-Log 1/2/3, F-Log/2, N-Log, Apple Log, D-Log, BMD Film Gen5, ACES → Rec.709, sRGB, P3, Rec.2020, PQ/HLG.
+17³ / 33³ / 65³, or a 4096-point 1D when the pair is transfer-only.
+No email, no account.
 >
-> What these are NOT: display renders.
-Pure colorimetric conversions — no tone mapping, no rolloff; log→709 clips above diffuse white by design.
-They will not match LogC-to-video, s709, or V-709 — those are looks.
-Normalization, monitoring, QC, batch ffmpeg; grade on top.
+> Conversions, not looks: no tone mapping, no rolloff — log → 709 clips above diffuse white by design.
+Not a replacement for LogC-to-video, s709, or V-709.
+For normalization, monitoring, QC, batch ffmpeg; grade on top.
 >
+> The seven pairs with official Academy CSC/IDT transforms are differential-tested against those CTLs (ampas/aces-dev v1.3): worst case ≤0.5% of the dominant component on Sony/ARRI/Canon — the CAT02 vs Bradford adaptation difference, 0.03% once the CAT matches — and 0.03% on Panasonic/RED.
+Per-pair table: [docs/lut-verification.md].
+Each .cube header carries its own measured lattice deviation.
+>
-> Two asks: (1) if you know these transforms cold — where is it wrong?
-The suite is public, reruns on `npm test`.
-(2) which missing pair would actually help your work?
+> Two questions.
+Where is the math wrong? — the suite is public and reruns on `npm test`.
+And which missing pair would help your work?
 >
 > https://color-space.io — LUT export on every camera-log page.